 4:00 AM | Vigils

-The rhythm of prayer is taken up again.
-At 7:30 AM, the community assembles for the celebration of the Liturgy of the Eucharist: the Mass.
-In the breaking of the Word and the Bread, the monastic church renders present the dying and rising of Jesus.
-As the monks join the offering of the whole of their life to Christ, they participate in the source and summit of Christian life.
-The bread and wine of the Eucharist, the sacrament of the Body and Blood of Christ, is spiritual food for the journey.
+In the Eucharist, the breaking of the Word and the Bread, the community renders present the dying and rising of Jesus.
+As the monks join the offering of the whole of their life to Christ, we participate in the source and summit of Christian life.
+The bread and wine of the Eucharist, the sacrament of the Body and Blood of Christ is the spiritual food for the journey.

 12:00 | Sext